Polatbay Berdaliyev: Natalya Pashkova

-The 29-year-old Pashkova (also referred to as "Yekaterina Tishkunova"), accompanied by her 3-year-old daughter and sister, arrived in Shymkent from Karaganda by train on December 19, 2011.
-At the train station, Natalya's sister and daughter separated from her and traveled towards Arys, while the smiling Pashkova caught a taxi to her home, in the city center.
+The 29-year-old Pashkova (also referred to as "Yekaterina Tishkunova"), accompanied by her 3-year-old daughter and sister, arrived in Shymkent from Karaganda by train on 19 December 2011.
+At the train station, Natalya's sister and daughter separated from her and travelled towards Arys, while the smiling Pashkova caught a taxi to her home, in the city centre.
 She was last seen talking with a private taxi driver and boarding his black Mercedes, but never got returned home alive.
 Two days later, her body was discovered along the Almaty-Termez highway, with signs of a violent struggle.
-Pashkova had been raped and then strangled with her sneakers' shoe laces.
+Pashkova had been raped and then strangled with her sneakers' shoelaces.
 Her belongings, consisting of a suitcase, laptop, gold earrings and 500 tenge, were missing.

 All local taxi drivers were interviewed in this case, with some coming forward and saying that they had seen her enter a black Mercedes.
 However, no arrests were made during the investigation, quickly turning it into a cold case.

 Assel Buribayeva

-On February 10, the 25-year-old Buribayeva (also referred to as "Aliya Dauletbaeva") had left Saryagash by train headed towards Shymkent, informing her husband of her travels by phone.
+On 10 February, the 25-year-old Buribayeva (also referred to as "Aliya Dauletbaeva") had left Saryagash by train headed towards Shymkent, informing her husband of her travels by phone.
 She had arranged to meet her husband and son at the entrance of the city, but to get there, she needed to catch a taxi.
-After some time, Buribayeva phoned her spouse, saying that the taxi had broken down about 30 kilometers away from the city, and that the drivers were taking care of it.
+After some time, Buribayeva phoned her spouse, saying that the taxi had broken down about 30 kilometres from the city, and that the drivers were taking care of it.
 Worried, her husband tried to advise her to change cars, but by then, she had already turned off her phone.
-The husband waited until the late of night before going to the police, but just two days later, local residents discovered Assel's body in a steppe near the highway.
+The husband waited until late at night before going to the police, but just two days later, local residents discovered Assel's body in a steppe near the highway.
 She had been raped and smothered to death.

 Saule Isakova

 The 50-year-old Isakova, a villager from South Kazakhstan, had come from Astana to Shymkent and was last seen catching a ride from the train station, entering a black Mercedes.
-On March 12, a shepherd discovered her body.
+On 12 March, a shepherd discovered her body.
 It was determined that Saule had been strangled with her own scarf.
-In addition, her jewelry, cell phone and about 35,000 tenge were found to be missing.
+In addition, her jewellery, cell phone and about 35,000 tenge were found to be missing.

 Tamara Asherova

-Despite knowing that there was somebody killing lonely women, the 54-year-old from the Ordabinskaya District was hurrying home on the eve of March 8.
+Despite knowing that there was somebody killing lonely women, the 54-year-old from the Ordabinskaya District was hurrying home on the eve of 8 March.
 Having lowered her guard, she accepted a ride from the black Mercedes without a second thought.
 That same day, her body was found along the highway.
 Like the Isakova, Asherova had been robbed and subsequently strangled.